(Edgeworthia papyrifera)

 ...or some more important plants for kites...?

-to Kite
+...please Mail to Kite Musical Instruments!

-Some plant-pictures are still lacking and will be
+Some plant-pictures are still lacking and will be completed by and by!

 In case someone has good pictures,